 - If a sign-on crew undergoing the CrewSafe protocol is cancelled, direct replacement for this crew will be allowed if the replacement has been undergoing CrewSafe protocol for the same required duration, instead of having to re-submit a new application and re-start the process.

-- At Singapore, sign-on crew who had undergone the CrewSafe protocol may stay at the designated holding facilities for up to 5 days (instead of 3 days), if required.
+- At Singapore, sign-on crew who had undergone the CrewSafe protocol may stay at the designated holding facilities for up to 3 days, if required.

 NOTE: In the online application form, please submit separate applications for sign-on crew following the CrewSafe protocol and for those who are not.
 Applications with a mix of crew undergoing and not undergoing CrewSafe protocol will not be given the above-mentioned concessions.
 Please indicate in the Remarks section that the crew in the application are undergoing the CrewSafe protocol.